rails/webpacker/README.md

 Please note that the `webpack-dev-server` will use a self-signed certificate, so your web browser will display a warning upon accessing the page.
-To ensure there is no conflict between Rails server SSL certificate and `webpack-dev-server` you can supply came certificates to dev-server.
+To ensure there is no conflict between Rails server SSL certificate and `webpack-dev-server` you can supply same certificates to `webpack-dev-server` too using following setting.

 ```
 - HTTPS ssl settings to webpack-dev-server config